Promoters are persons acting on behalf of a Corporation that has not yet formed.

 ✅ Accepts the benefits of the contract.

-Note: The promoter is also still liable unless there has been a novation or express agreement between the parties that the promoters will not be liable.
+Note: The promoter is also still liable unless there has been a novation (that is a legally effective substitution) or express agreement between the parties that the promoters will not be liable.

 Promoter Duties: A promoter has a fiduciary relationship with the Corporation requiring good faith.